bvanderlaan/Taranis/README.md

 > $ myApp.exe --s=1.2.3.4<br>
 > $ myApp.exe --s:1.2.3.4

-Lastly the server argument also shows up in the built in help message displayed when users use the *--help* argument.
+Lastly the server argument also shows up in the built in help message displayed when users use the <em>--help</em> argument.

 To learn more on how to use Taranis in your applications feel free to [view the documentation](https://bvanderlaan.github.io/Taranis/docs) which includes multiple examples.